onsali/crazyCV/README.md

-# Crazy CV: A Moving image, Security/Privacy Art Installation
+# Crazy CV
-#### OpenCV/Creative Coding-based narration on dumb AI; an anti-interactive arttech installation expoloring the machinic translation of human lives into data-points with visual flair.
+### An anti-interactive arttech installation expoloring the machinic translation of human lives into data-points with visual flair.
+#### Built on OpenCV, and Security/Privacy concerns regarding the widespread adoption of Facial Recognition Technology

 CrazyCV is an installation that explores the dark side of AI-based surveillance, traversing the gray boundaries between privacy and accessibility in a hyper-connected world.
 Using OpenCV's image and object detection the entire setup creates an unsettling atmosphere, suggesting that we're always being watched and reduced to mere data points in a vast, impersonal database.